 Liz qualified as a veterinary nurse from Telford College, Edinburgh in 2009 and has been working with The Veterinary Centre since 2010.
-Liz particularly enjoys consultations as this allows her to build a good relationship with the wide range of clients and small animals that come through our doors each day.
+Particularly enjoying consultations, Liz loves building solid relationships with the wide range of clients and small animals that come through our doors each day.
 Liz also enjoys spending time in theatre where she can apply and continue to develop her nursing skills and experience.

 Outside of work, Liz enjoys relaxing and spending time with her friends and family.

 Kieran Miller – Student Vet Nurse

 Kieran joined the practice in 2014 and started his nurse training in 2016.
 He is due to qualify as a Registered Veterinary Nurse in 2019, in the meantime Kieran has taken on the role of overseeing our in-house lab.

 Kieran enjoys interacting with both patients and clients alike.
 Outside of work he spends his time walking his crazy Sprocker Spaniel Albi and has a keen interest in marine biology which he has a HND qualification in.